Teradata/stacki-wiki/Frontend-Installation.md

 networking parameters for the ethernet network that connects the Frontend to the Backend nodes.

-1. Choose from the network _Devices_ to select the private network.
+1. Choose from the network _devices_ to select the private network.
 2. _IP_ address of the private interface.
 3. _Netmask_.